Conformal Prediction Intervals with Temporal Dependence: Experiments

 \item Average PI width: $\frac{1}{MT}\sum_{i=1}^M \sum_{t=1}^T \mu(\hat{C}_{\alpha, i,t})$ where $\mu(\cdot)$ is the width/length of $\cdot$. \end{itemize} In the above, $M$ denotes the size of the test set.
 All metrics here consider the last 20 steps.
 The target $\alpha=0.1$ (corresponding to 90\% PIs).
 We use the same LSTM architecture as~\cite{alaaCFRNN} with minor changes in the number of epochs or learning rate, except for the \dataCLAIM dataset where we introduce additional embedding training modules to encode hundreds of discrete diagnoses and procedures codes.
 In the Appendix, we include results for Linear Regression instead of LSTM.

-\textbf{Results} The results are presented in Table~\ref{table:exp:real:coverage}, \ref{table:exp:real:width} and \ref{table:exp:real:tail}.
-We see that, in terms of average coverage rate, all conformal methods are valid (90\% coverage) for the exchangeable datasets.
-For \dataGEFCom, because we did not enforce exchangeability during the sample splitting, there are minor under-coverage for all conformal methods, but \methodname is still slightly better than baselines, potentially because it can leverage information from the calibration set better.
-In terms for efficiency (width), \methodRat generally provides the most efficient valid PIs.
-The improvement is generally not large, but significant.
-We note that for \dataMIMIC, directly predicting quantiles (QRNN and \baselineCQR) provide more efficient PIs, which might be due to an asymmetric distribution of the prediction errors by the point-estimator.
+\textbf{Results} We first report the mean coverage rates in Table~\ref{table:exp:real:coverage}.
+We see that in terms of average coverage rate, all conformal methods are valid (90\% coverage) for the exchangeable datasets.
+In the case of \dataGEFCom, since we did not enforce exchangeability during the sample splitting, there is clear (minor) under-coverage for all conformal methods.
+However, \methodname is still slightly better than baselines, potentially because it can leverage information from the calibration set better.
+The benefits of \methodname, however, are best illustrated in Tables~\ref{table:exp:real:width} and \ref{table:exp:real:tail}.
+In terms of efficiency (width), \methodRat generally provides the most efficient valid PIs.
+The improvement is generally not large, but still significant.
+We note that for \dataMIMIC, directly predicting quantiles (QRNN and \baselineCQR) provides more efficient PIs, which might be due to an asymmetric distribution of the prediction errors by the point-estimator.
 Designing temporally adjusted nonconformity scores for quantile regression (potentially based on~\cite{CQR_NEURIPS2019_5103c358}) will be an interesting direction for future research.
-Finally, if we look at tail coverage in Table~\ref{table:exp:real:tail}, we see that both \methodRat and \methodMAD consistently outperforms baselines (with the mean width rescaled to the same).
-This could also be observed in Figure~\ref{fig:exp:tail}.
+Finally, if we examine the tail coverage in Table~\ref{table:exp:real:tail}, we see that both \methodRat and \methodMAD consistently outperform baselines (with the mean width rescaled to the same).
+Table~\ref{table:exp:real:tail} suggests improved longitudinal coverage, which is the major focus of our paper.
+This can also be observed in Figure~\ref{fig:exp:tail}.
 The results suggest \methodname significantly improves longitudinal coverage with the temporally-adjusted nonconformity scores.

 \TabDataSumm{

 } \TabDataSumm

 \FigTailCoverage{